jexica-dev/giphy-remix/README.md

 #### MVP

-- Using Giphy's, Discog's, and Studio Ghibli's data to create a collage of dancing gifs of ghibli characters.
+- Using Giphy's and Studio Ghibli's data to create a collage of dancing gifs of ghibli characters.
 - Using the Fetch API for fetching resources: HTTP Requests, Responses, and Headers, along with a fetch() method for initiating asynchronous resource requests. (communicate with servers through the HTTP protocol)
-- Render the API images on the page.
+- Render the API images and Ghibli information on the page.
-- Allow gifs to be dragged around using HTML Drag and Drop API, rendered on the Canvas (API).

 #### PostMVP

 - Allow users to save an image of the project, host or save it online.
+- Using JS's embedded Canvas and HTML Drag and Drop API, the project will add Giphy's gifs of Ghibli characters onto the canvas.

 ## Project Schedule